Mike Martir

 Mike Martir (born February 8, 1981) is a former professional Canadian football quarterback.
 He was signed by the Winnipeg Blue Bombers as an undrafted free agent in 2008.
 He played college football for the Rice Owls.

-Early years
+Early life

 Martir was born in Mission Viejo, CA and raised in San Diego, CA. He was a standout football and baseball player at Sweetwater High School in National City, California.

 College career

 Martir transferred to Rice University as a signal-caller from 2003 to 2005.

 Semi-professional career

 Martir played one season with the defunct Los Angeles Monarchs of the California Football Association for one season in 2001.
 In 2007 Martir returned to football after being signed by the Tri-County Titans of the LaBelle Community Football League, Martir began the season on the injured list with an elbow injury and would start 4 games later that year.
 He was limited to holding duties in their final game of the year after suffering a leg injury.